junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > But it became an easy answer now that it was thrown into their face.
 >
 > *Who could Fate hate more than the exact humans that disturbed the track of the history that Fate and Destiny and God had decided millions of years ago?
-Let alone going back and forth across the Veil far too many times than they'd like.*
+Let alone going back and forth across the Veil far too many times than any celestial beings would be pleased about.*
 >
-> "I imagine she harbors a certain degree of rage toward you," Cas answered. *Far more than just "a certain degree of rage" actually, but just wish the Winchesters could understand.*
+> "I imagine she harbors a certain degree of rage toward you," Cas answered carefully. *Far more than just "a certain degree of rage" actually, but just wish the Winchesters could understand.*
 >
 > And Sam Winchester had to ask, innocently, "What did we do?"
 >
 > Cas huffed out a short humorless laugh, tilting his head meaningfully.
 His sarcasm was perfected over the years, especially by watching and learning from the Winchesters.
-"Nothing of import --" he said casually, giving them both a look, lingering his eyes on Dean longer. "-- just the tiny matter of averting the Apocalypse and rendering her obsolete.
+"Nothing of import --" he said in a pretense of a casual tone, giving them both a look, lingering his eyes on Dean longer. "-- just the tiny matter of averting the Apocalypse and rendering her obsolete.
 I think maybe she's a little irritated about that."
 >
-> *Yeah, a little irritated.*
+> *Yeah, just a little irritated.*
 >
 > Dean raised his eyebrows, hearing the biting tone in his voice. *Wow,* his brain exclaimed, *that's a side of Cas he didn't usually get to see.
-Which happened to be a side that was far too hot and right to his liking.* Dean blinked and swallowed, willing his mind to come back on track.
+Which happened to be a side that was far too hot and right to his liking.
+Sassy, and hot.* Dean blinked and swallowed, willing his mind to come back on track.
+He started to feel his lips drying quickly already.
 >
-> Cas continued, "And then you go and dangle yourselves in front of her..." *Like the way you are, just couldn't rest for a split second, just had to trudge right into the dirty water.
+> Cas continued without noticing, "And then you go and dangle yourselves in front of her..." *Like the way you are, just couldn't rest for a split second, just had to trudge right into the dirty water.
 Why is he even surprised?*
 >
 > Dean rolled his eyes, almost as if proud of himself, "So we've pissed Fate off *personally*."
 >
 > Cas could already hear the "Awesome" right on the tip of his tongue, like they haven't realized how big of a matter it was.
 So he had to emphasize it just a little more.
 >
 > He squinted at the brothers, glancing between them, but looking at Dean longer, more warningly.
 "If I know her -- and I do -- she won't stop until you're dead."
 So just telling the boys to be careful wouldn't help the slightest.
-And it pained him so much to think that, just because of their civil war up there, and because of that tactic he and Balthazar pulled, and now it's Sam and Dean who's paying the price.
-Especially Dean.
-Castiel grimaced, shifting uncomfortably.
+And it pained him so much to think that, just because of the angel civil war up there, and because of that tactic he and Balthazar pulled, and now it's Sam and Dean who were paying the price.
+Especially Dean. *It's all his fault.* Castiel grimaced, shifting uncomfortably.
 >
 > "Awesome," Dean blurted out, watching Cas with eyes full of curious wonder and light hope, as if the angel had all the answers to the world.
 "So what do we do?"
 >
 > "Kill her," Cas answered simply.
 That seemed to be the only neat solution, after all. *He couldn't protect them all the time (to keep them safe), and he couldn't lose the war (also to keep them safe).
 Then this seemed to be the only thing they could do.*
 >
 > *So many times recently that his choices became so limited.* Cas thought, and decided he didn't like it.
+>
+> *And even worse, he was forced to get used to so many more violent and bloody solutions that, he might had to get used to it.* Cas hated it for himself, but this was the only way.
+So he had to do it.
+For Dean.
+For all of them.
 >
 > "Kill Fate?"
 Sam gasped quietly.
 >